zhphmore/femsolve/readme.md

-# Finite Element Method Solver
+# Non-linear Finite Element Method Solver

 This is a python code for 2-spatial dimension problems using the non-linear Finite Element Method